hapytex/css-selectors/README.md

 however not advisable to use this for anything other than for validation purposes (like with `QuickCheck`).

+# `css-selectors` is not *safe* Haskell

+There are not extensions that are used that make the library *itself* unsafe, but it makes use of `aeson`, `blaze-markup`, etc. and the packages are not safe.
+Hence this package is not *safe Haskell*.

+# Future plans

+We want to implement an extra quasiquoter with the ability to specify variables, that can then be used in expressions, or in patterns.

 # Contribute

 You can contribute by making a pull request on the [*GitHub